ParZikun/cards-cartel/README.md

 -   [ ] **TODO:** Implement a more sophisticated back-off strategy for when external APIs (Magic Eden, ALT) are down for extended periods.
 -   [ ] **TODO:** Add a command-line argument to force a full re-population of the database.
 -   [ ] **TODO:** Implement the `AUTOBUY` logic when a `GOLD` tier snipe is detected.
+-   [ ] **NEXT:** Need to create a restful api to get the data of the database and also need a dashboard to show that data lol
+-   [ ] **NEXT:** Also set up alerts, monitoring and analytics n shit on azure too